LSZ2001/Audiovisual-causal-inference/README.md

 ```

 ## Plots
+This folder only saves the manuscript figures.
+For how these figures are generated (Note: the *.m* code are all in the *Analysis* folder instead), see descriptions below.
 - **Manuscript_AllPlots.m** creates all figures for the manuscript.
 It contains some functions itself, and additionally calls **Manuscript_UJoint_RespDistrVisualization.m**, **Manuscript_UJoint_RespDistrVisualization_semiparam.m**, **Manuscript_AllFits_RespDistrVisualization_resc.m**, **Manuscript_AllFits_RespDistrVisualization_semiparamInsp_resc.m** to create model fit response distribution plots.
 These secondary functions in turn call **Manuscript_UnimodalFits_Visualization.m**, **Manuscript_BimodalCFits_Visualization_resc.m**, **Manuscript_BimodalAVFits_Visualization_resc.m**, which can be universally used for parametric, nonparamIndv, and nonparamInsp model fits.